Louise Lincoln Kerr: Education and career

 Louise Lincoln attended Barnard College in the year 1910 in New York City, an institution with strong ties to Columbia University.
-Columbia Professor David Gregory Mason taught her elementary music form and advanced harmony and Professor Cornelius Rubner taught her composition and symphonic orchestration.
+Columbia Professor Daniel Gregory Mason taught her elementary music form and advanced harmony and Professor Cornelius Rubner taught her composition and symphonic orchestration.
 Lincoln won a pair of awards for her vocal compositions while attending college.
 She also studied for a time with Igor Stravinsky and Sergei Prokofiev.
 While at Barnard, she took private violin lessons with Dutch soloist Christiaan Timmner at the Institute of Musical Art, which would later become part of the Juilliard School of Music.
 She left New York around 1913 due to the death of her mother and to join the Cleveland Municipal Orchestra under the direction of Christiaan Timmner.
 When Timmner was appointed conductor of the early CSO, he extended an invitation to Lincoln to join his violin section.
 She was one of the youngest members of the orchestra and one of only two women.

-By 1920 she had returned to New York after she married Peter Kjer (pronounced "Care") and started her family of eight children.
+By 1920, she had returned to New York after she married Peter Kjer (pronounced "Care") and started her family of eight children.
 During this time, she did not play her violin nor compose.
 While in New York, she got a job working for the Aeolian Company proofing piano rolls for player pianos.
 There Louise Kerr met with noted pianists and composers who were recording their music, including Sergei Prokofiev, Alfred Cortot, and George Gershwin.
 Gershwin worked for Aeolian Company at the same time as Kerr.
 She was also a friend of the renowned conductor of the New York Philharmonic, Dimitri Mitropoulos, and the violinist Isaac Stern.